 What Are Subordinating Conjunctions?

-What are Subordinate Conjunctions?
+What Are Subordinate Conjunctions?

+So what is a subordinating conjunction?
 Subordinating conjunctions join independent clauses with a dependent or subordinate clause.
 A clause that is dependent (subordinate) is a clause that contains two qualities.

 The word because is a great way to quickly help you to understand subordinate conjunctions.
 The word because exists to show you the cause and effect of something, which is essentially what a subordinate conjunction does.

-List of Subordinate Conjunctions
+List of Subordinating Conjunctions

 Whereas coordinating conjunctions and correlative conjunctions link two equal elements, subordinate conjunctions are the link between two unequal elements.
 This usually occurs when you link a main or independent clause with a subordinate or dependent clause.
 This combination creates a complex sentence that requires the use of a subordinating conjunction.